Development Roadmap

 - KIP-21 partitioned sequencing commitments (lane-based, enabling O(activity) proving)

-Phase 3: Composability
+Phase 3: Synchronous Composability — Building Block 4

-- Cross-vProg atomic transactions
+- Cross-vProg atomic transactions via concise witnesses

 - Prover market infrastructure